binmian/levikno/docs/tutorial.md

 Each object will also have a createInfo struct associated with it.

-Also note that objects need to be declared as a pointer which points of the created object.
+Also note that objects need to be declared as a pointer which points to the created object.

 Example:
 ```